opf/openproject/docs/installation-and-operations/configuration/outbound-emails/README.md

 # Configuring outbound emails

-By default, both the docker and package-based installations will setup a postfix server to allow sending emails from your server.
+By default, both the docker and package-based installations will setup a postfix server to allow sending outgoing emails from your server.
 While it is a good starting point, it is not a recommended production setup since you will most likely run into delivery issues since your server will lack the trust of a proper email provider.

 In this guide we will describe how to configure outbound emails using an external SMTP server.